Adoption Grants for International Adoption: Gift of Adoption, Show Hope, and More

 Loan amount: Up to $100,000 Interest rate: Competitive personal loan rates; credit-score dependent Requirements: Good-to-excellent credit (660+), income verification

-LightStream (a division of Truist Bank) does not specialize in adoption, but it offers the largest unsecured personal loans available to qualified borrowers.
-Families with excellent credit and stable income can secure $40,000–$100,000 in adoption financing at competitive rates with no fees.
-The application is entirely online, and funding can arrive in one business day—important for families navigating fast-moving adoption timelines.
+LightStream (a division of Truist Bank) does not specialize in adoption, but it offers large unsecured personal loans to qualified borrowers.
+Families with excellent credit and stable income can seek $40,000–$100,000 in adoption financing at competitive rates with no fees.
+The application is entirely online; confirm current approval and funding timing before relying on it for an adoption deadline.

 The tradeoff: rates vary significantly by credit score, and families with average credit will pay substantially more than the advertised best rates.